Skip to main content

 ETFs can employ two different replication methods:

-• Synthetic replication, where the fund manager utilizes financial derivatives to mirror index performance.
+• Synthetic replication, where the fund manager uses financial derivatives (typically swaps) to mirror the index’s performance without directly holding the underlying stocks.

-Additionally, you might encounter some ETFs that combine both approaches.
-Given the high liquidity of the S&P 500’s underlying companies, physical replication is often preferred due to its lower costs and reduced risks associated with derivatives.
+You might also encounter ETFs that combine both approaches.
+Given the high liquidity of the S&P 500’s underlying companies, physical replication is generally preferred due to its lower costs and the reduced counterparty risk associated with derivatives.
+All major ASX-listed S&P 500 ETFs (IVV, IHVV, V500, V5AH, and SPY) use physical replication, so Australian investors don’t need to worry about synthetic exposure when accessing this index through their local market.

 3. Use of Income